-- ELS Detector Enable this option to use the evaporative light scattering (ELS) detector on an ACCQPrep system.
-When enabled, click the DETAILS button to configure additional settings: - Sensitivity- Can be selected as NORMAL to keep larges peaks on scale or HIGH to detect small peaks.
-The default setting is HIGH to ensure most compounds are detected. - Signal Gain You may modify the gain to scale the detector signal. - Slope Based and Threshold Refer to these features described in λ_1 and λ_2 above. - Spray Chamber Temperature The default settings are 30 °C (normal phase default methods) and 20 °C (reverse phase).
+- Enable this option to use the evaporative light scattering (ELS) detector on an ACCQPrep system.
+When enabled, click the DETAILS button to configure additional settings: - Sensitivity Can be selected as NORMAL to keep largest peaks on scale or HIGH to detect small peaks.
+The default setting is HIGH to ensure most compounds are detected. - · Signal Gain You may modify the gain to scale the detector signal. - · Slope Based and Threshold Refer to these features described in λ_1 and λ_2 above. - · Spray Chamber Temperature The default settings are 30 °C (normal phase default methods) and 20 °C (reverse phase).
 This setting may be adjusted from 10 to 60 °C so that detection can be optimized for the solvent system in use.
 However, operation at temperatures greater than 5 °C below the ambient temperature is not guaranteed.
 Lower temperatures cause more of the solvent to condense before entering the drift tube.
 This is useful to limit the amount of solvent aerosol entering the drift tube allowing the drift tube temperature to be set lower. - Drift Tube Temperature The default settings are 60 °C (normal phase default methods) and 60 °C (reverse phase).
 This setting may be adjusted from 30 to 90 °C, but is limited to a range of 5 °C below and 60 °C above the ambient temperature.
 The drift tube temperature must be high enough to evaporate the solvent aerosol entering the drift tube.
+If the temperature results in the drift tube.

-If the temper- ature is not high enough, unevaporated solvent may form a fog that condenses on the detection system preventing detection of the compounds.
-This can be corrected by using the ELSD ON button in the MANUAL CONTROL window to turn on the flow of gas through the drift tube without liquid.
-Temperatures that are too high can cause semivolatile compounds to vaporize and become undetectable. • Purity Measure - If using two absorbance wavelengths, check "Show Ratio" to display a ratio of the selected wavelengths.
+ature is not high enough, unevaporated solvent may form a fog that condenses on the detection system preventing detection of the compounds.
+This can be corrected by using the ELSD ON button in the Manual Control window to turn on the flow of gas through the drift tube without liquid.
+Temperatures that are too high can cause semivolatile compounds to vaporize and become undetectable.

+- Purity Measure If using two absorbance wavelengths, check "Show Ratio" to display a ratio of the selected wavelengths.
 The ratio trace is often a useful indicator of purity.
-Use the SHOW SPECTRAL PURITY control to measure purity by using a comparison of the entire • UV-spectra measured at differing times as a purity measurement.
+Use the SHOW SPECTRAL PURITY control to measure purity by using a comparison of the entire - UV-spectra measured at differing times as a purity measurement.
 The SPECTRAL PURITY DETECTION button allows fractionation based on spectral purity.

+4.2.8 Column Data

-5.2.8 Column Data The Column Data window reports information about the Redi Sep ACCQ Prep column installed in the system.
+The Column Data window reports information about the RediSep ACCQPrep column installed in the system.
 This information includes.
 The "Number of times used," "First used on," and "Last used on" information can help you determine when the column should be replaced.
 The "Last fluid used" will help you determine if any solvent remaining in the column will be miscible with the solvent currently used in the system.
 To view the Column Data window, open the METHOD EDITOR window, then click the COLUMN DATA button.
-5.2.9 Files The Files window is modal.
-That is, its function and features change according to the command used to open the window.
-Menu commands such as FILE > OPEN and SAVE METHOD AS, or clicking OPEN and SAVE AS buttons will open this window.
-Use this window to browse the system's files and folders.
-The fol- lowing controls appear on the window: • Current Path - The top-left corner of the window displays the path (current folder).
-As you browse through the files, the path will update as you go.
-You can click the folder names to return to upper folder levels. • File and Folder Operation buttons: • COPY - Click this button to copy a highlighted file to the system's clipboard memory. • PASTE - Click this button to paste a file from the clipboard memory.
-If the file already exists in the current folder, the system will ignore the Paste command to prevent the original file from being overwritten. • DELETE - Click this button to delete a highlighted file or a folder and its contents.